Daniela Picó: Junior

 In March 2021 she won gold with rope and silver with hoop in the Liga Iberdrola final.

 In May 2022 she was again called up for a national selection in Oviedo.
 She then won gold in teams, with rope and bronze with ribbon at the Spanish Championships for School Age Children.
 At the Spanish Championships she was crowned national champion in the All-Around, with clubs and with ribbon.
 In late July she became part of the Spanish junior national group.
-In December she made her debut in Zaragoza making an exibiton of the two woutines.
+In December she made her debut in Zaragoza making an exibiton of the two routines.

 In May 2023 she competed at the Junior European Championships in Baku, being 8th in the group all-Around and 5th with 5 balls.
 The following month the group won bronze with 5 ropes, behind Italy and Azerbaijan, at the Pharaohs Cup.
 In July she was selected for the Junior World Championships in Cluj-Napoca, Romania, along Andrea Corral, Alexandra Marcos, Celia Rodríguez, Alba Vidal and Lucía Muñoz.
 There she was 11th in the group all-Around, 18th with 5 balls, 7th with 5 ropes and 18th in teams.
 In August she was a flag bearer at the World Championships in Valencia.